LukePappa/myOS/Ourism.md

 It teaches that enlightenment may be obtained through adherence to the single meditative instruction: "Be."

-The ultimate aim of Ourism is the universal enlightenment of humanity.
+The ultimate aim of Ourism is the universal awakening of humanity.